rolinmb/vid-gen-go/README.md

-Generating animations from .png images using golang
+Generating animations from .png images using golang and ffmpeg

 Run: go build -o main && ./main